stephbuon/posextract/README.md

 - `--post-combine-adj` combine triples (adjective predicate with object)
 - `--add-auxiliary` extract future and past tense triples.
 - `--prep-phrase` extract the .
 Default set to false.
 - `--no-compound-noun` Extract just the subject or object (e.g. "Indian Government" is extracted as just "Government").
-By default is set to false.
 - `--lemma` specify whether to lemmatize parts-of-speech.
 Default is non-lemmatized.
 - `--verbose` print